-22 of the best Netflix tips and tricks
+17 essential Netflix tips, tricks and hidden features | Stuff

 The coverage of services is comprehensive, from Netflix and Amazon Prime Video, to iTunes, PlayStation, the Google Play Store, and everything in between.

-Netflix does show warnings for shows and movies that are imminently expiring on their details page, or in your 'My List' section if it's set to 'manual ordering'.
-But it's still easy to miss out on classics before they get deleted.
+Netflix does show warnings for shows and movies that are imminently expiring on their details page, but it’s still easy to miss out on classics before they get deleted.

 That’s why it’s worth also following @NewonNetflixUK on Twitter for #lastchance alerts on movies and shows that are about to get the axe.

-Note: UPDATED: Become a next-level Netflixer with our streaming masterplan, including how to request new titles...